Archibald Primrose, 5th Earl of Rosebery: Early political career

-At Eton, Rosebery notably attacked Charles I of England for his despotism, and went on to praise his Whig forebears – his ancestor, James Stanhope, 1st Earl Stanhope, was a minister to George I of Great Britain.
-Benjamin Disraeli often met with Rosebery in the 1870s to try to recruit him for his party, but this proved futile.
-Disraeli's major rival, William Ewart Gladstone, also pursued Rosebery, with considerable success.

-As part of the Liberal plan to get Gladstone to be MP for Midlothian, Rosebery sponsored and largely ran the Midlothian Campaign of 1879.
+As part of the Liberal plan to get William Ewart Gladstone to be MP for Midlothian, Rosebery sponsored and largely ran the Midlothian Campaign of 1879.
 He based this on what he had observed in elections in the United States.
 Gladstone spoke from open-deck trains, and gathered mass support.
 In 1880, he was duly elected Member for Midlothian and returned to the premiership.

 Rosebery served as Foreign Secretary in Gladstone's brief third ministry in 1886.
 He served as the first chairman of the London County Council, set up by the Conservatives in 1889.
 Rosebery Avenue in Clerkenwell is named after him.
 He served as President of the first day of the 1890 Co-operative Congress.

-In 1892 he was appointed a Knight of the Order of the Garter.
+In 1892 he was appointed a Knight Companion of the Order of the Garter.
 Rosebery's second period as Foreign Secretary, 1892–1894, predominantly involved quarrels with France over Uganda.
 To quote his hero Napoleon, Rosebery thought that "the Master of Egypt is the Master of India"; thus he pursued the policy of expansion in Africa.
 He helped Gladstone's Second Home Rule Bill in the House of Lords; nevertheless it was defeated overwhelmingly in the autumn of 1893.
 The first bill had been defeated in the House of Commons in 1886.